smk-13/Maya-Rigging-Tools/README.md

     cmds.evalDeferred('shelves.shelf_sk.sk_shelf(name=\'sk_toolkit\')')
 ```

-The userSetup.py file is also in the maya scripts folder.
+The userSetup.py file is in the maya scripts folder.
 In a fresh Maya installation the userSetup.py file doesn't exist.
 In that case, create a new one.

 ## Documentation